capsailer/capsailer-cli/docs/commands/init.md

 2. Checks that all required fields are present
 3. Normalizes image references (adds `latest` tag if missing)
 4. Validates that chart references are properly formatted
+5. Analyzes Helm charts for container image references
+6. Warns about potential missing images in the manifest

+## Image Reference Analysis

+When you run the `init` command with a manifest that includes Helm charts, Capsailer will provide information about the image reference rewriting feature and warn you about potential missing images.
+This helps ensure that all required images are included in your manifest.

+For example, if you have a Redis chart in your manifest but no Redis image, the `init` command will suggest adding the Redis image to your manifest.

 ## Options